handicraftsman/minespring/README.md

 Just for fun.

-But if seriously, even thought the previous reason is valid, this project could simplify Minecraft modding by reducing boilerplate code and letting mods provide common extension points.
+But if seriously, even though the previous reason is valid, this project could simplify Minecraft modding by reducing boilerplate code and letting mods provide common extension points.